Documented Dreamers weigh self-deportation, say they've been left behind by Congress

 "It really hurts to hear that number because there are so many of us and knowing that there are this many people who have gone through or will go through the same barriers, it’s hurtful," Mhatre said.

-Mhatre and others in her situation are part of Improve The Dream, a grassroots organization to bring awareness to documented Dreamers who are facing self-deportation.
+Mhatre and others in her situation are part of Improve The Dream, a grassroots organization working to bring awareness to documented Dreamers who are facing self-deportation.
 Documented Dreamers like Mhatre are not covered under the Deferred Action for Childhood Arrivals (DACA) because they had legal status until age 21.

 "Congress must find a way to pass these legislative solutions and I will continue to work toward passage of legislation protecting Dreamers and creating a path to citizenship for undocumented immigrants.
 These young people represent the best of America and we can’t let them down," President Biden said in a recent statement that does not specifically mention documented Dreamers.